Questions? Contact Sheri Escobar, ISP®, Certification Subcommittee Chair.

 How Can YOU Become an ISP® ?

-- You must be working in industrial security in your current position at least part-time (defined as at least 10% of hours worked;
+- You must be working in industrial security at least part-time as part of your job description (defined as at least 10% of hours worked) in order for the experience to qualify;

 - You must submit a completed application, collateral materials, and payment to the NCMS headquarters no later than 30 days prior to the scheduled test date;